Graduate Support Program

 Following graduation, graduates receive extensive support from the training staff including daily calls for the first week, weekly calls for the first month, and monthly calls for the first six months.
 Regular calls and written six month reports (including vet records, a rabies certificate, and a current dog license) continue the regular required follow-up.
 As comprehensive as training is, beginning life on your own partnered with a service dog is always exciting and challenging, but also filled with a million questions.
 We want to ensure that our teams are confident and well informed.

-CPL also offers graduate support classes twice a month at our campus.
+CPL also offers graduate support classes each month either on our campus or by Zoom.
 The classes are led by our training staff and offer the opportunity for our teams to practice their skills and share with other graduates.
 For the first year of a partnership, attendance at six of these classes is required (although if teams are distant they can complete this training with an approved trainer in their geographic area).

 The ongoing partnership with a service or companion dog is an evolving relationship.
 Canine Partners for Life is committed to providing support and follow up to our teams as they grow and change.
 To support that follow-up all graduates agree (by signing a transfer agreement) to provide regular reports and information to the organization on a set schedule and to complete their recertification evaluations by the given deadline.
 Extensions can be given for medical reasons if a doctor’s note is sent before the deadline and other extensions will also be considered if requested before deadlines.
 We ask our graduates to be respectful of our deadlines and expectations to reduce the resources needed to ensure compliance.